Wycombe Railway: Later developments

 In 1963, British Railways closed the section between Princes Risborough and Kennington Junction to passenger traffic.
 The part of this section between Thame and Morris Cowley was closed to all traffic in 1968.
 BR closed the section between Bourne End and High Wycombe to freight traffic on 18 July 1966 and to passenger traffic on 4 May 1970.
 In 1991, BR closed the section between Princes Risborough and Thame, which hitherto had remained open for freight traffic to an oil depot at Thame.
 The section from the B4009 underbridge west of Princes Risborough to the A329 level crossing west of Thame was subsequently converted into a footpath and cycle track, the Phoenix Trail.

+Current and planned operating statuses

 Three sections of the Wycombe Railway remain open.
 The line between Maidenhead and Bourne End carries GWR passenger trains as part of the Marlow Branch Line.
 The line between High Wycombe and Princes Risborough carries Chiltern Railways services as part of the Chiltern Main Line.
 The line between Kennington Junction and the former Morris Cowley station is open for freight traffic to and from the Mini (BMW) factory.
+This section is known as the Cowley branch line.

-In 2025, it was announced that the Cowley branch line had secured funding to be re-opened for passenger use, with two new stations at Oxford Cowley and Oxford Littlemore.
+In 2025, it was announced that funding had been secured for the Cowley branch line to be re-opened for passenger services to Oxford, with two new stations at Oxford Cowley and Oxford Littlemore.